izaanz/movie-review-sentiment-analysis-nlp/README.md

 This project analyzes the sentiment of 50,000 movie reviews from the IMDB dataset using natural language processing and machine learning techniques.
 The final model achieves an F1 score of **~90%** on the test set.

 - Note: This project is part of the course: **DLBAIPNLP01 – Project: NLP - Task 1**
+- Detailed analyis of code and walkthrough can be found in the **NLP.ipynb** notebook.

 ## 📂 Dataset
 - Source: [Stanford AI Lab - IMDB Sentiment Dataset](https://ai.stanford.edu/~amaas/data/sentiment/)